Stroller Buying Guide: Pick the Perfect Stroller

 - Pros: The best double stroller models are versatile and support families with children of varying ages from birth to 40 pounds or more (depending on model specifications).
 For parents with more than one child, the double stroller allows a single unit for transportation.
-Double strollers are available in side by side or tandem (front and back) models, each with their own advantages and disadvantages.
+Double strollers are available in side-by-side or tandem (front and back) models, each with their own advantages and disadvantages.

 - Side by side double stroller pros: Side by side models have leg room to spare!
 Neither child is stuck, scrunched in the back.
 These strollers have more jogging-style features and handle better on various terrains, and side-by-side models often have much simpler folding methods than tandem strollers.

 - Tandem double stroller pros: Tandem double strollers offer roughly the same width of a single stroller.
 This means doorways are not going to be a problem.
-Configurations on a tandem stroller can be more dynamic than side by side models, including various reclining options, a bench for older children (as in some sit and stand models), or a simple single stroller for those models with completely removable seats.
-While tandem strollers often have a more complicated folding method than side by side models, the folded footprint is often narrower.
+Configurations on a tandem stroller can be more dynamic than side-by-side models, including various reclining options, a bench for older children (as in some sit-and-stand models), or a simple single stroller for those models with completely removable seats.
+While tandem strollers often have a more complicated folding method than side-by-side models, the folded footprint is often narrower.

 - Cons: The disadvantages of double strollers typically stem from size and weight—especially when infant car seats are attached.
 A double stroller toting two infant car seats can weigh over 50 pounds, which might present challenges in maneuverability (especially on stairs) and lifting in and out of the car.

-- Side by side double stroller cons: Side by side strollers present major challenges with regards to doorway width.
-Due to the double-wide size, some side by side models simply do not fit through narrow spaces.
-Safety and balance can also be a concern for side by side models when using one infant seat—if the stroller is substantially heavier on one side, this could pose a tipping risk.
+- Side-by-side double stroller cons: Side-by-side strollers present major challenges with regards to doorway width.
+Due to the double-wide size, some side-by-side models simply do not fit through narrow spaces.
+Safety and balance can also be a concern for side-by-side models when using one infant seat—if the stroller is substantially heavier on one side, this could pose a tipping risk.

 - Tandem double stroller cons: Some tandem strollers/ configurations have limitations on seat weight and reclining.
 Tandem stroller length and front-end weight can make maneuverability a struggle, especially when turning.

 - Pros: Without question, the best luxury strollers offer a stylish affect that can boost a parent’s mood and gait during a relaxing walk with baby.
 These high-end baby buggies are an undeniable status symbol, appearing in celebrity photos and popular television shows.
 The best luxury strollers make a personality statement with numerous designs and fabric options.
-Additionally, the materials used, including: framing, fabric, and even the wheel rubber are higher quality and can expand durability and longevity.
+Additionally, the materials used, including: framing, fabric, and even the wheel rubber are of higher quality and can expand durability and longevity.
 Luxury strollers are available in numerous model types from pram and bassinette styles to travel systems and joggers.